- Profit or Loss From Business

 For more information, see Pub.
 334 or 535.

 Enter your deduction for the contributions you made for the benefit of your employees to a pension, profit-sharing, or annuity plan (including SEP, SIMPLE, and SARSEP plans described in Pub.
 560).
-If the plan included you as a self-employed person, enter the contributions made as an employer on your behalf on Form 1040, line 28, or Form 1040NR, line 28, not on Schedule C.
+If the plan included you as a self-employed person, enter the contributions made as an employer on your behalf on Schedule 1 (Form 1040), line 28, or Form 1040NR, line 28, not on Schedule C.

 This deduction may be subject to limitations.
 For more information on potential limitations, see Pub.
 560.